Table of contents

 Enterprise Value Definition

 Enterprise value (EV) is a form of business valuation or a way to determine how much a company is worth.
 Some forms of business valuation focus on profitability or how well the company can produce future returns for investors.
 EV, on the other hand, explains how much a business is worth in terms of purchase price.
-Essentially, if you wanted to buy a public company, you would need to pay off all the company’s debts and buy out all the current shareholders — enterprise value shows how much that would cost.
+Essentially, if you wanted to buy a public company, you would need to pay off all the company’s debts and buy out its shareholders — enterprise value shows how much that would cost.

-This business valuation method is especially useful for comparing companies with different capital structures or ratios of debt to equity.
+The EV business valuation method is especially useful for comparing companies with different capital structures or ratios of debt to equity.
 Calculating EV involves adding the company’s total debt and equity, so companies with different debt-to-equity ratios can be compared on more even ground.

 Who Uses Enterprise Value?